 Roxbury Boys and Girls Club, 115 Warren Street, Roxbury MA

-Four artists present public art proposals celebrating Civil Rights.
+Four artists presented public art proposals celebrating Civil Rights.
 Lunch provided courtesy of the Dudley Cafe.
 Download the flyer.

 Public Comment Period – Invitation to comment

 We invite you to participate and provide feedback on the 4 concepts.
 Proposal review will result in an invitation to further develop one or more initial proposals during design development.
 Comments are gathered by the Urban Culture Institute and will be shared with the Art Selection Committee for consideration.